microsoft/MLOpsPython/docs/getting_started.md

 ![iac run](./images/run-iac-pipeline.png)

-Check out created resources in the [Azure Portal](portal.azure.com):
+Check out the newly created resources in the [Azure Portal](portal.azure.com):

 ![created resources](./images/created-resources.png)

-Alternatively, you can also use a [cleaning pipeline](../environment_setup/iac-remove-environment.yml) that removes resources created for this project or you can just delete a resource group in the [Azure Portal](portal.azure.com).
+(Optional) To remove the resources created for this project you can use the [/environment_setup/iac-remove-environment.yml](../environment_setup/iac-remove-environment.yml) definition or you can just delete the resource group in the [Azure Portal](portal.azure.com).

 ## Create an Azure DevOps Azure ML Workspace Service Connection
 Install the **Azure Machine Learning** extension to your organization from the